sape-ru/enterprise-exception/docs/hde/en/dummies/global-exception.md

 When _CoolApp_'s API client _unfortunate_robot_ (you'll understand very soon why it is so unfortunate) calls `foo()` it expects those exceptions and is ready to parse and process them by codes (not a big deal).
 When it catches **230** it informs a user that some money should be added to a wallet for completing the process successfully.
 And when that _unfortunate_robot_ catches **525** it just sleeps for 5 seconds and then calls `foo()` again (with no tries limit;
 yes, it's is not a very good practice but is suitable for the problem illustration).

-SUDDENLY _CoolApp_ makes a deal with _OddApp_ to operate together for some mutual benefits.
+SUDDENLY _CoolApp_'s owner makes a deal with _OddApp_'s owner to operate together for some mutual benefits.
 One of the deal's part is that `foo()` business logic includes now a request to _OddApp_ API for some extra processing.

-So one unfortunate day our already well known _unfortunate_robot_ calls `foo()` and gets **525**...
+So one unfortunate day our already well known _unfortunate_robot_ calls `foo()` and gets the **525** exception...
 The problem is that this time the **525** exception is thrown by _OddApp_'s functionality and means something very different - "_Out of stock_".
 Such an exception occurs every time this poor robot calls `foo()`, catches **525**, sleeps 5 seconds, tries again...
+Until a product is in a stock again.
 And there is more: _CoolApp_ still keeps its own **525** - "_Internal temporary error_" exception may appear as well.

 So that _unfortunate_robot_ just can't determine the nature of that **525** now.
 The robot's developer must notice the endless loop problem and reprogram the robot to parse not a code but a message (or just to add the tries limit).
-As you probably know such a practice is not a very reliable or suitable one.
+As you probably know such a practice is not a very reliable one.
 On the other side _CoolApp_ could handle _OddApp_ exception to transform it to _CoolApp_ exception with the same meaning and a new code **600**.
 But such a thing must be done for each new _OddApp_ exception and a new code uniqueness must be guaranteed somehow by _CoolApp_.

-Of course there are other possible solutions for such a problem and there are other inconveniences caused by exceptions codes duplicates.
+Of course there are other possible solutions for such a problem and there might be other inconveniences caused by possible exceptions codes duplicates.
 But we wanted something universal that could handle many different problems by one common and more automated strategy...
 And here comes **GlobalException**.

 ## Solution

-It would be great if _CoolApp_ could transform both own and _OldApp_ exceptions codes **525** into unique ones automatically.
+It would be great if _CoolApp_ could transform both own and _OldApp_ exceptions codes **525** (фтв others) into unique ones automatically.
 If done so then _unfortunate_robot_ becomes _lucky_robot_ because it can differ those codes easily without any hacks!
 The only thing the robot's developer needs is specifying both new unique codes for the exceptions individual post-processing.